quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

 ## Adapter Bridge

-Use the epoch-day bridge only when you are outside a QCalendar slot or event, such as turning a stored Gregorian `v-model` value into a native timestamp for summary text:
+Use the epoch-day bridge only when you are outside a QCalendar slot or event, such as turning a stored Gregorian value into a native timestamp for summary text:

 ```ts [twoslash]
 import {